QBFreak/IsItUp/README.md

 minutes with a 10 minute grace period.
 My crontab entry might look something like `0-10,30-40 * * * * python IsItUp.py --check` (full paths omitted for brevity).
-If a host has shown to be up within the check time (default 30 min) then it will be ignored for future checks, so we aren't hammering all of they behaving hosts once a minute, 20 minutes out of every hour, only the ones that have failed to respond to the previous attempt.
+If a host has shown to be up within the check time (default 30 min) then it will be ignored for future checks, so we aren't hammering all of the behaving hosts once a minute, 20 minutes out of every hour.
+We only continue to check the ones that have failed to respond to the previous attempt.

 ## TODO: